suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 {% endhighlight %}

 Now let's see how the players can make a move.
-For this, we need to a function for each player which will return whether the player wants to cooperate or defect.
+For this, we need a function for each player which will return whether the player wants to cooperate or defect in the current round.
 Let's represent cooperation with `:co` and defection with `:de`.

 For the players to decide their next moves, we need to provide them with the history of their previous moves.
-So that they can devise a strategy which takes into account the previous moves.
+So that they can devise a strategy which takes into account the previous moves made by them and their opponent.

 {% highlight clojure %}